Fedekkc/Matchmaking-Bot/README.txt

 This bot has different functions, only dedicated to the matchmaking based on a databse, hosted and tested in a local server (localhost).
-If you want this bot to work, you may need to add your database credentials on the BD_INFO.json file.
+If you want this bot to work, you will need to add your database credentials on the BD_INFO.json file.